A young boy works in a machine shop when he should be a school.

 What drives child labor worldwide?

-Most often child labor is a product of poverty.
-It often occurs when families are facing financial insecurity due to a sudden illness or job loss.
+• Household poverty and economic shocks: Most often child labor is a product of financial insecurity due to lost livelihoods or lost income.

-Migrant and refugee children – many of whom have been uprooted by conflict, disaster or other emergency – also risk being forced into work and even trafficked, especially if they are migrating alone or taking irregular routes with their families.
+• Displacement and migration: Many child refugees and other children uprooted by conflict, disaster or other emergency often face heightened risks of being forced into work and even trafficked, especially if they are migrating alone or taking irregular routes with their families.

 Is child labor a problem in the United States?